mamolli/flight-discount/README.md

 ## Derived Assumptions / Unclear

-Normally I would just consult with team/product owner/users on any of the below.
+Normally I would just consult with team/product owner/users.
 However here I have to just take a stand on couple of important issues below.

 - Assignment suggests entrypoint to look like `buyFlight(FlightId flightId, TenantId tenantId)`, I will diverge from this entrypoint to be more in tune with clojure `(buy-flight flight tennant)`.
 This function takes a flight and tennant maps (with complete data) rather than just id.
 The system could be easily adapted to the id case, by adding a small wrapping function over entrypoint that would fetch data from source using ids.